 The employer could also, at their discretion, make supplements available and pay a portion (or all) of those premiums to the supplemental insurance company.
-This would still be a non-taxable benefit to the employee and the free market would help give incentive to employers competing for employee talent as to whether or not that was provided.
+This would still be a non-taxable benefit to the employee (and deductible to the company) and the free market would help give incentive to employers competing for employee talent as to whether or not that was provided.

 Would Supplemental still be state based?

 Another one of those hairy little details that need to be worked out would be what do states regulate and what does the federal government regulate.
 Even though Medicare supplements are federally defined it’s up to each state to determine if it wants to allow a company to sell inside the state.